laurent22/joplin/readme/faq.md

 # Clicking 'Edit in External Editor' does nothing! / I want to change the editor!

 The editor command (may include arguments) defines which editor will be used to open a note.
 If none is provided it will try to auto-detect the default editor.
-If this does nothing or you want to change it for Joplin, you need to configure it in Settings -> Text editor command.
+If this does nothing or you want to change it for Joplin, you need to configure it in the Preferences -> Text editor command.

 Some example configurations are: (comments after #)